EbramTawfik/GeckoFX/README.txt

 == Changelog ==

+== v22.0-0.6 ==

+1. Fixed reference counting issue which caused crash when calling XpCom.Shutdown.
+2. CertOverrideService was added.
+3. GeckoWebBrowser.NSSError event was added.

 == v22.0-0.5 ==

 1. ComPtr's, with missing disposed are now released again rather than a warning message being displayed.